Going to à Madagascar: Formalities and administrative steps

 Madagascar may be a country where the cost of living is low, but you often spend a lot of money very quickly.
 Indeed, while hotels and food are very reasonably priced, you have to add transportation (very expensive planes, expensive car rentals, tours and tips, extras, etc.).
 National park entrance fees, for example, should be factored into the budget (prices can be high, especially as the services of local guides are often compulsory and extra).

-Since its launch in 2010 by operator Telma, MVola, Madagascar's first mobile money service, has gone from strength to strength, becoming the most secure means of payment in Malagasy daily life.
+Since its launch in 2010 by operator Telma (now Yas), MVola, Madagascar's first mobile money service, has gone from strength to strength, becoming the most secure means of payment in the daily lives of Malagasy people.
 Practical and accessible to all (even without a bank account), this service enables you to transfer money from your cell phone, withdraw money, receive money from abroad via Western Union, pay your bills and make purchases, and much more.
 Registration is simple.
 It's a practical way to avoid carrying too much cash, and to travel with complete peace of mind, since all transactions are secure.

 A passport valid for 6 months after your stay on the island is required.
 Foreign nationals are required to apply for a visa.